Wheest/wheest.github.io/_posts/2026-02-03-post_punk_press_glenn_gibson.md

 back.
 So it ended up being quite extensive, and showing off a lot of items never seen before._

----
+**Speaking of Scottish pop history being museum-worthy, what place do you think this sort of thing should have in our collective consciousness?**

 _Occasionally in YouGov questionnaires they'll ask things like "What does Britain do best?"
 I'm not saying things like industrial products—I'd say music, comedy, acting, writing, and the arts in general.
 And it's hard to think of things that Britain does better than those kinds of things._

-**Aye, a lump of steel, production processes notwithstanding, is fungible no matter where it's from.
-But things like music, comedy, et cetera, are such a specific product of the people and the culture, you can't get that anywhere else.
+**Aye, a lump of steel is more-or-less the same wherever it's from.
+But music, comedy—that's a product of the people and the culture.
+You can't get that anywhere else.
 **

 _For a very long time pop and rock music that was listened to internationally